3 Employee Policy Shifts to Consider in 2021

 Even as work culture and dynamics continue to change rapidly, HR professionals are more and more involved in promoting business goals.
 They are an essential part of business strategy as they ensure that employees are productive, stay motivated, and meet their career milestones – all of which can be tracked through business analytics and are important for strategy.
 The pandemic has not only speeded up some of the changes in the workplace which had already begun but also brought about some new aspects and dilemmas for organisations.

-Here are the top 3 things to incorporate in HR policy in 2021:
+Here are the top 3 things to incorporate in HR policies in 2021:

 2020 has been a watershed year for workplace flexibility due to the pandemic.
 In 2021, an option to work from home, and more flexible work timings are the two major perks to be demanded by the talented professionals across the globe.